KyleKinsella/Kyle-Kinsella-Wa-tor-Concurrent-Development-Project/Wa-tor KyleKinsella/KyleKinsellaWatorProject/readme.md

 # I was not able to do the reproduction for the fish and sharks due to me not having enough time.

-# Below is an image of my wa-tor project:
+# Below is a video of my wa-tor project running:
 ![Kyle Kinsella Wa-tor simulation project](assets/kylekwa-torproject.gif)

 # How to run my code